briankellyco/restapi-java/README.md

 The use case is an example of a generic 1:M relationship between different entities stored in a database.

-Almost all business problems can be modelled as a 1:M relationship between different entities.
+Almost all business problems can be modelled as a 1:M relationship.

 The use case chosen for this API example is: